bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-meet-wojciech.md

 I've recently delved into investment, reading books about it.
 However, **my enduring passion remains swimming, sparked at Bright Inventions**.
 I knew how to swim and enjoyed it, but i**t wasn't until Bright offered classes by a professional triathlete that I began swimming regularly**.
 Two reasons drove me: the opportunity to share the same passion with fellow team members and a practical one — no sports activity led to backaches.

 <div className="image">![swimming](../../static/images/wojtek_swimming.png "swimming")</div>

+Now, **I swim six times a week, usually at 6 am**.
+This routine suits me; **by the time work starts, endorphins are already at play, making the day nicer and more manageable**.

+One proud moment was outswimming Michał Łukasiewicz in a triathlon.
+Of course, he swiftly overtook me in the run, but **showcasing my swimming strength was gratifying**.